 - Update MAI (Monitoring Alerting Infrastructure) Content

-- Diagnostic agent installation per linked systems and integrate with SLD
+- Diagnostic agent installation per linked systems and integration with SLD

 - Upload Extractors (if Monitoring HANA 2.0)